Most recently completed anime:

 About my reviews:

 When I review a show, I will review it for value and quality, not entertainment.
 There is a difference.
 When I enjoy a show, I think "Oh, that was a cool/fun story," and move onto the next show.
-When I watch a show that is truly meaningful, I sit back after finishing it and think "Wow, that was profound/amazing."
+When I watch a show that is truly, objectively good, I sit back after finishing it and think "Wow, that was well thought out."
+Bonus points if it manages to incorporate life applicable themes.
 Entertaining anime have a story that draws in the viewer, and manipulates his/her emotions as appropriate.
-Quality anime take it a step further, and have relatable characters, have solid stories, don't have deus ex machinas, don't overuse cliches, don't have Mary Sues, and possess life applicable themes.
+Quality anime take it a step further, and have relatable characters, have solid stories, don't have deus ex machinas, don't overuse cliches, don't have Mary Sues, and/or include themes.
 Many anime can qualify as entertaining, but fewer can be considered to have value.
 Therefore, I review based on an anime's value.
 Also, I doubt I will ever rate an anime 10/10, because I don't believe in perfection.
 If you have a show that you think is 10/10, tell me about it, I will check it out, and I will review it.

 TL;DR: Entertaining anime must be interesting.
 Quality anime must be interesting and have meaning.
 I review based on how much meaning an anime has.

-So far, I've only allowed three anime (that I'd normally rate below a 6) to override my objectivity.
-Those are: Strike Witches, Magical Girl Lyrical Nanoha, and Girls und Panzer.
+So far, there are only three anime that I refuse to rate objectively (because I am a fanboy of said anime).
+Those three are: Strike Witches, Magical Girl Lyrical Nanoha, and Girls und Panzer.
 The Strike Witches movie review I did was extremely biased, and any other reviews of these three series would likely be heavily biased as well.

 About my ratings: